Word meaning

 Scarce: Very small in amount.

-Explanation of the above passage Despite facing so many problems in their early life, the boys did not lose hope, the brothers’ positive approach and determination to get their sister cured had helped the staff treat her well.
+Explanation /Answer: Despite facing so many problems in their early life, the boys did not lose hope, the brothers’ positive approach and determination to get their sister cured had helped the staff treat her well.

 The nurse, explained the helpless state of the hospital, that there is less availability of food, therefore they could not treat her for free and they had to charge a fee to keep things going.